yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

    ![](../media/openai-lab01_01.png "Create Azure OpenAI resource")

+4. Click on **Next** twice and click on **Create**.

-4. Wait for deployment to complete.
+5. Wait for deployment to complete.
 Then go to the deployed Azure OpenAI resource in the Azure portal.

      >**Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
      > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.